-Applications for admission to AUD's graduate programs are accepted throughout the year for Fall, Spring and Summer

-I entering classes.
-To allow enough time for the evaluation of accepted candidates, we encourage applicants to submit their applications in advance of the following meeting times.
-The Program Director's Office must receive all required documentation for each candidate, prior to their full-review by the Admissions Committee.
-Applicants are therefore expected to submit their completed documentation at least two weeks prior to the scheduled application review dates, specified below.
+Applications for admission to AUD's graduate programs are accepted throughout the year for Fall, Spring and Summer I entering classes.
+To allow enough time for the evaluation of applications and the selection of accepted candidates, we encourage applicants to submit their applications in advance of the following meeting times.
+The Program Director's Office must receive all required documentation for each candidate, prior to their full-review by the Admissions their completed documentation at least two weeks prior to the scheduled application review dates, specified below.

 The Master of Business Administration (M.B.A.)
-Admissions Committee reviews applications for (1) applications for the Spring 2013 semester are reviewed mid-October 2012 and mid-December 2012 and mid-January 2013; (2) applications for the Summer I 2013 term are reviewed mid-February 2013 and mid-April 2013; and, (3) applications for the Fall 2013 term are reviewed end-June 2013 and end-August 2013.
-The M.B.A.
-Program Director's Office must receive all required documentation (see above) for each candidate, prior to their full-review by the Admissions Committee.
-Applicants are therefore expected to submit their completed documentation at least two weeks prior to the scheduled application review dates, specified above.
+Admissions Committee reviews applications for (1) applications for the Spring 2014 semester are reviewed mid-October 2013 and mid-December 2013 and mid-January 2014 (2) applications for the Summer I 2014 term are reviewed mid-February 2014 and mid-April 2014; and, (3) applications for the Fall 2014 term are reviewed end-June 2014 and end-August 2014.

 The Master of Education (M.Ed.)
-Admissions Committee reviews applications for (1) Spring 2013 semester mid-October 2012; mid-December 2012 and mid-January 2013; and (2) Summer I mid-February 2013 and mid-April 2013, (3) Fall 2013 semester mid-April 2013, mid-June 2013 and end-August 2013.
+Admissions Committee reviews applications for (1) Spring 2014 semester mid-October 2013; mid-December 2013 and mid-January 2014, and (2) Summer I mid-February 2014 and mid-April 2014, (3) Fall 2014 semester mid-April 2014, mid-June 2014 and end-August 2014.

 The Master of Science in Construction Management (M.S.C.M.)
-Admissions Committee reviews applications for (1) Spring 2013 semester end-October 2012, mid-December 2012 and mid-January 2013; (2) Summer I 2013 term mid-April 2013; and, (3) Fall 2013 semester mid-April 2013, mid-June 2013 and end-August 2013.
+Admissions Committee reviews applications for (1) Spring 2014 semester end-October 2013, mid-December 2013 and mid-January 2014; (2) Summer I 2014 term mid-April 2014; and, (3) Fall 2014 semester mid-April 2014, mid-June 2014 and end-August 2014.